ChadwickCSP/Snowman/WrittenResponse/README.md

 Identifies the name of the list being used in this response

-The list is stored in the variable guess
+The list is stored in the variable lettersGuessed

 ### 3b iv.

 Describes what the data contained in the list represents in your program

-Each letter of the guess that the player made.
+Each letter of the guess that the player made

 ### 3b v.